buildsi/spack-splices/README.md

 # Testing Splicing

 This is a testing ground for splicing!
 You can use the workflow dispatch to run a job (and upload artifacts, TBA for saving somewhere).
-Running locally, instructions are below.
-For running on GitHub, you can add a file to [splices](splices) and then trigger the dispatch event for the workflow.
+Running locally, you should use the [spliced](https://github.com/buildsi/spliced) library.
+For either case, you can add a file to [splices](splices) and then trigger the dispatch event for the workflow.
 Each YAML file in splices should have the following:

 ```yaml